Muehler v. Mena: Decision

 The Supreme Court of the United States began its analysis by pointing out that "Mena's detention was, under Michigan v.
 Summers, plainly permissible."
 According to the Court, the fact that Mena was an occupant of the residence being searched was sufficient to justify her detention under Summers.

 The Court went on to explain that "[i]nherent in Summers authorization to detain an occupant of the place to be searched is the authority to use reasonable force to effectuate the detention."
 In this case, the Court said, the governmental interest in applying handcuffs to Mena—who was already being lawfully detained—outweighed the intrusion.
 The court noted that the governmental interests were particularly high because this was a search for weapons and a wanted gang member resided on the premises.
 The Court acknowledged that the duration of detention does impact the balancing, but held that the two-to-three hour detention in handcuffs did not outweigh the government's safety interest.

 The Court's decision in Muehler v.
-Mena has been criticized by civil rights attorney Amir H. Ali, in his contribution to the Harvard Civil Rights Journal.
+Mena has been criticized by civil rights attorney (and future Federal Judge) Amir H. Ali, in his contribution to the Harvard Civil Rights Journal.
 Ali commented that the decision arguably represents a serious expansion of the personal intrusion that had been permitted in Michigan v.
 Summers.
 He went on to say that had the Court undergone a balancing of the totality of the circumstances, it would have been hard to justify the Mena's prolonged detention in handcuffs.
 In addition, the Muehler Court's one sentence justification—“this case involved the detention of four detainees by two officers during a search of a gang house for dangerous weapons”—set the bar remarkably low.
 Ali also emphasized, "the Court did not address the fact that, although two officers were on guard, there were actually eighteen officers on the scene, or the concurring Justices' observation that 'this 5-foot-2-inch young lady posed no threat to the officers.'"